alireza768/Bearing-Dataset/README.md

 ![predictions ](https://user-images.githubusercontent.com/85845544/197379493-e1580868-cd68-471b-ba76-e1334bfe0647.jpg)

-## Implementation classification approche in industrial
+## Implementation classification approach in industrial

 - Using rasppbery pi4 8GB
 - Using 8MP v2 raspbbery pi camera
-- Using .h5 file trained in classification approche
+- Using .h5 file trained in classification approach
 - using tensorflow lite on raspbbery pi
 - using GPIO of raspbbery pi to saying the result of process